Update: Why Honda’s 2025 CR-V Hydrogen Electric e:FCEV Target’s California Big City Commuters Only

 Since the discontinuation of Clarity, the situation hasn’t changed much in 7 years.
 Despite the combined efforts of Honda, Toyota and Mitsubishi, as well as California State funding, the number of public access liquid hydrogen fueling stations (only) increased from 18 to 55, in California.
 Imagine that!

-And, while 2025 Honda CR-V e:FCEV does feature the convenience of plug in electric-only drive, range remains below 30 miles on a single charge under ideal driving and weather conditions.
+While 2025 Honda CR-V e:FCEV does feature the convenience of a plugin electric-only drive mode, electric-only range remains below 30 miles on a single charge, measured under ideal driving and weather conditions.

 What are your thoughts?
 Honda is reading